-To complement the National Flood and Coastal Erosion Risk Management Strategy for England, risks associated with coastal change are being addressed through Shoreline Management Plans which are being developed across England (and Wales), whilst information on the national risk from coast erosion has been collated.
-Surface Water Management Plans are being developed and revised across England (and Wales), with accompanying technical guidance225.
+To complement the National Flood and Coastal Erosion Risk Management Strategy for England, risks associated with coastal change are being addressed through Shoreline Management Plans, whilst information on the national risk from coast erosion has been collated.
+Surface Water Management Plans are being developed and revised across England (and Wales), with accompanying technical guidance.